zeux/meshoptimizer/README.md

 Using mesh shaders in context of traditional mesh rendering provides an opportunity to use a variety of optimization techniques, starting from more efficient vertex reuse, using various forms of culling (e.g. cluster frustum or occlusion culling) and in-memory compression to maximize the utilization of GPU hardware.
 Beyond traditional rendering mesh shaders provide a richer programming model that can synthesize new geometry more efficiently than common alternatives such as geometry shaders.
 Mesh shading can be accessed via Vulkan or Direct3D 12 APIs; please refer to [Introduction to Turing Mesh Shaders](https://developer.nvidia.com/blog/introduction-turing-mesh-shaders/) and [Mesh Shaders and Amplification Shaders: Reinventing the Geometry Pipeline](https://devblogs.microsoft.com/directx/coming-to-directx-12-mesh-shaders-and-amplification-shaders-reinventing-the-geometry-pipeline/) for additional information.

 To use mesh shaders for conventional rendering efficiently, geometry needs to be converted into a series of meshlets; each meshlet represents a small subset of the original mesh and comes with a small set of vertices and a separate micro-index buffer that references vertices in the meshlet.
 This information can be directly fed to the rasterizer from the mesh shader.
-This library provides algorithms to create meshlet data for a mesh, and - assuming geometry is static - can compute bounding information that can be used to perform cluster culling, a technique that can reject a meshlet if it's invisible on screen.
+This library provides algorithms to create meshlet data for a mesh, and - assuming geometry is static - can compute bounding information that can be used to perform cluster culling, rejecting meshlets that are invisible on screen.

 To generate meshlet data, this library provides `meshopt_buildMeshlets` algorithm, which tries to balance topological efficiency (by maximizing vertex reuse inside meshlets) with culling efficiency (by minimizing meshlet radius and triangle direction divergence) and produces GPU-friendly data.
 As an alternative (that can be useful for load-time processing), `meshopt_buildMeshletsScan` can create the meshlet data using a vertex cache-optimized index buffer as a starting point by greedily aggregating consecutive triangles until they go over the meshlet limits. `meshopt_buildMeshlets` is recommended for offline data processing even if cone culling is not used.